zainhas/weaviatedemo/README.md

-<h1 align="center" color= "pink">COVID-19 Publications Weaviate Demo App</h1>
+<h1 align="center">COVID-19 Publications Weaviate Demo App</h1>

 <!-- ABOUT THE PROJECT -->
-## In this project we will upload COVID-19 related academic publications to Weaviate, a vector database, and then query for publications related to specific topics.
-The goal is to create a tool that can help people search for scientifically accurate articles related to COVID.
+<h3 align="center">In this project we will upload COVID-19 related academic publications to Weaviate, a vector database, and then query for publications related to specific topics.
+The goal is to create a tool that can help people search for scientifically accurate articles related to COVID.</h3>

 ### This tutorial will help you understand:
 1. How the weaviate platform works